Chris Wood Evening Blue tasting menu

 Opening the first copy Evening Blue and the inside pages of the book

 Steph Wood and Neil Storey open the first copy.
-With some interesting background audio clips and a look inside the 212-page book.
+With some interesting background audio clips and turning the pages of the 212-page book.
 Sorry about the cats tail getting in the way

 Gordon Jackson on Chris Wood (Traffic)